hieu6/curioushieu/content/post/whats-important.md

 ## gut check

 * what would 13-year-old you think of you now?[^1]
+* what advice would you give yourself earlier on in your career?
+* how have you grown since you've started at company?

 [^1]: this question asks them to be human, allow vulnerability, and choose connection over shame or embarrassment. love the look of surprise on their face, the appreciation to reflect on past selves.